Natascha Keller

 Natascha Keller (born 3 July 1977 in West Berlin) is a German retired field hockey striker.
 She won a gold medal as a member of the German team at the 2004 Summer Olympics.
 She also competed at the 1996 Summer Olympics, 2000 Summer Olympics, 2008 Summer Olympics and 2012 Summer Olympics.
 In 1999 she received an award from the International Hockey Federation.

-She is the daughter of retired Olympic field hockey player Carsten Keller and granddaughter of player Erwin Keller.
-Her brothers Andreas Keller and Florian Keller, like her father and herself, were on gold medal winning field hockey teams.
+Keller is the daughter of retired Olympic field hockey player Carsten Keller and granddaughter of player Erwin Keller.
+Her brothers Andreas Keller and Florian Keller, like her father and herself, were on gold medal-winning field hockey teams, all as strikers.

 Keller has accumulated over 400 games for the Germany women's national field hockey team, which makes her the country's most capped female player in history.
-Keller was the flag bearer for Germany at the 2012 Summer Olympics, becoming the first field hockey athlete being honoured this way.
+Keller was the flag bearer for Germany at the 2012 Summer Olympics, becoming the first field hockey athlete being honour.

+Keller is in the Guinness Book of Records with 425 international field hockey caps from 1994 to 2012.